ai-cora/ai-agent-case-studies/betting-against-agents-response.md

 - **Reused Context**: Leveraged existing code patterns rather than regenerating
 - **30-Minute Completion**: Short focused session, not hours of wandering

-**Result**: Estimated $0.50-$1.00 in API costs for meaningful engineering work - a 50-100x improvement over the blog's worst-case scenarios.
+**Result**: Actual cost of ~$6-7 for meaningful engineering work - still a 7-15x improvement over the blog's worst-case scenarios, and reasonable for the value delivered.

 ### 3. Tool Engineering Complexity: "AI does 30%, tools do 70%"